 The field lines of a divergence-free vector such as $\bf B$ (also called a {\em solenoidal} vector) `have no ends'.
 While electric field lines can be seen as starting and ending on charges, a magnetic field line (a path in space with tangent vector everywhere parallel to the magnetic field vector) wanders around without meeting such monopolar singularities.
-As a consequence, regions of reduced field strength cannot be local: magnetic field lines must `pass around' them.
-This is illustrated in Fig.\,\ref{gap}.
-Unlike scalars like temperature or density, the magnetic field strength cannot be reduced or increased only locally.
-A change in field strength must be accommodated by changes in field line shape and strength in its surroundings (for an example and consequences see {\cpr problem \ref{diamag})}.
+As a consequence, regions of reduced field strength cannot be local\,: magnetic field lines must `pass around' them.
+This is illustrated in Fig.\ \ref{gap}.
+In contrast with scalars such as temperature or density, a change in field strength must be accommodated by changes in field line shape and strength in the surroundings (for an example and consequences see {\cpr problem \ref{diamag})}.

 A bit more formally, let $S$ be a surface in the field configuration, at an arbitrary angle to the field lines, and let $\bf n$ be a unit vector normal to $S$.
 Apply Gauss's theorem to ${\rm div}\, {\bf B}=0$ in a thin box of thickness $\epsilon\rightarrow 0$ oriented parallel to $S$.
 The integral over the volume being equal to the integral of the normal component over the box then yields that the component of $\bf B$ normal to the surface, \beq B_n={\bf B\cdot n} \eeq is continuous across any surface $S$.
 Hence also across the dashed surface in the left panel of Fig.\,\ref{gap}.